m4ttsch/omscs-notes-notes/computer-networks/introduction-history-and-internet-architecture.md

 ## Layers Encapsulation

 **How do the layers and the protocols that run on each layer communicate with each other?**
-To understand the concepts of encapsulation and de-encapsulation, let’s take a look at the following diagram which shows the physical path that data take from the sending host to the receiving host.
+To understand the concepts of encapsulation and de-encapsulation, let's take a look at the following diagram which shows the physical path that data take from the sending host to the receiving host.

 ![](https://assets.omscs.io/notes/0011.png)

 **Encapsulation and De-encapsulation.** The sending host sends an application layer message M to the transport layer.
 The transport layer receives the message, and it appends the transport layer header information (Ht).
 The application message along with the transport layer header is called segment (or transport-layer segment).
 The segment thus encapsulates the application layer message.
 This added information can help the receiving host to a) inform the receiver-side transport layer about which application to deliver the message up to, and b) perform error detection and determine whether bits in the message have been changed along the route.

-The segment is then forwarded to network layer which in turn, adds it’s own network header information (Hn).
+The segment is then forwarded to network layer which in turn, adds it's own network header information (Hn).
 The entire combination of the segment and the network header is called datagram.
 We say that the datagram encapsulates the segment.
 The header information that the network layer appends includes the source and destination addresses of the end hosts.
 The same process continues for the link layer which in turn it appends its own header information(Hl).
 The message at the link layer is called frame, which is transmitted across the physical medium.
 At each layer the message is a combination of two parts: a) the payload which is the message from the layer above, and b) the new appended header information.
 At the receiving end, the process is reversed, with headers being stripped off at each layer.
 This reverse process is known as de-encapsulation.

 Intermediate devices and encapsulation.
 The path that connects the sending and the receiving hosts may include intermediate layer-3 devices, such as routers, and layer-2 devices such as switches.
 We will see later how switches and routers work, but for now we note that both routers and layer-2 switches implement protocol stacks similarly to end-hosts.
 The difference is that routers and layer-2 switches do not implement all the layers in the protocol stack; routers implement layers 1 to 3, and layer-2 switches implement layers 1 to 2.
 So, going back to our diagram, when the data leave the sending host and they are received by the layer-2 switch, the switch implements the same process of de-encapsulation to process the data and encapsulation to send the data forward to the next device.

 A design choice.
-We note again that end-hosts implement all five layers while the intermediate devices don’t.
+We note again that end-hosts implement all five layers while the intermediate devices don't.
 This design choice ensures that the Internet architecture puts much of its complexity and intelligence at the edges of the network while keeping the core simple.
 Next, we will look deeper into the so-called end-to-end principle.

 ## The End to End Principle